sg98ccy/xlang/README.md

 For bug reports or feature requests, please open an issue on GitHub.

-For collaboration or research discussions related to Output Representation Optimisation and XLang, please contact the project owner through the channels listed on the repository profile.
+For collaboration or research discussions related to Output Representation Optimisation and EXLang, please contact the project owner through the channels listed on the repository profile.